panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 [Try the demo.](https://codesandbox.io/s/with-await-resolved-mdzz5?file=/src/index.js)

-Then, inside the `run()` function, `await divideWithAwait()` expression evaluates to the division result `3`.
+Inside the `run()` function the `await divideWithAwait()` expression evaluates to the division result `3`.
 All good.

-Now let's try to use the second expression without the `await` keyword, and return right away the promise wrapping the division result `return promisedDivision(6, 2)`:
+Now let's try to use the second expression without the `await` keyword, and return directly the promise wrapping the division result `return promisedDivision(6, 2)`:

 ```javascript{2}
 async function divideWithoutAwait() {